r2u-io/documentation/docs/javascript/viewer.md

 ## R2U.qrCode.create

-Creates a QRCode that, when scanned, directs the user to the model in AR.
+Creates a QR Code that, when scanned, redirects the user to the model in AR.

 <div>
   <div>